 Topics and sub- Where in the value chain?
-Material (potential) impacts Material risks or opportunities topics Working conditions - social dialogue & freedom of association, the existence of works councils and the information, The lack of works councils can make it much consultation and more difficult to effectively represent the participation rights of interests of employees when making workers Own operations management decisions. · · · · · · · · · · · · · · · · · · · Working conditions - Insufficient coverage of all employees by collective bargaining, ective bargaining agreements and works including rate of workers agreements can significantly weaken the covered by collective gotiating position of employees in salary agreements Own operations negotiations.
-If family-related leave is not governed by Working conditions - law, it may still be offered to employees on a work-life balance Own operations voluntary basis.
-Equal treatment and opportunities for all - A gender pay gap negatively impacts the gender equality and ual treatment and equal opportunities of equal pay for equal work Own operations employees.
-Equal treatment and 5 sperations cp.s,ccs. opportunities for all - Inadequate training and development • • Inadequate training and development Inadequate training and development can training and skills Own enerations programmes can hinder employee Inadequate training and development can development Own operations development. negatively impact employee performance.
-Equal treatment and opportunities for all - employment and inclusion of persons with ersons with disabilities are discriminated disabilities Own operations again inst due to the insufficient infrastructure.
-Equal treatment and opportunities for all - Insu fficient implementation of measures and measures against reporting channels to combat violence, violence and harassment rimination and violations of basic human in the workplace Own operations rights can encourage related incidents.
-With out targeted action to increase the share of certain genders or age groups at specific mar nagement levels and in the departments, Equal treatment and w orkforce diversity - and equal treatment opportunities for all - ar nd equal opportunity as a result - can be diversity Own operations compromised. · If there are no procedures in place to prevent data leaks, there is a risk that Other work-related employee-specific data will be rights - privacy Own operations compromised.
-Own operations compromised.
-S2 - Workers in the value chain A lack of social exclusion criteria and insufficient monitoring of working coi nditions can give suppliers the leeway to infringe the work-related rights of their Working conditions Upstream value chain workforce.
-A f. ailure to take sufficient action results in a lack of willingness among corporate custo omers to improve working conditions for Downstream value chain their workforce.
-Working conditions Working conditions S4 - Consumers and Downstream value cham
+Material (potential) impacts Material risks or opportunitie

+topics

+Working conditions -

+social dialogue &

+reedom of association,

+he existence of works

+ouncils and the

+nformation, The lack of works councils can make it much

+consultation and more difficult to effectively represent the

+participation rights of interests of employees when making

+workers Own operations management decisions.

+Working conditions - Insufficient coverage of all employees by

+collective bargaining, collective bargaining agreements and works

+including rate of workers agreements can significantly weaken the

+covered by collective negotiating position of employees in salary

+agreements Own operations negotiations.

+If family-related leave is not governed by

+Working conditions - law, it may still be offered to employees on a

+work-life balance Own operations voluntary basis.

+Equal treatment and

+opportunities for all - A gender pay gap negatively impacts the

+gender equality and equal treatment and equal opportunities of

+equal pay for equal work Own operations employees.

+Equal treatment and

+opportunities for all - Inadequate training and development

+training and skills programmes can hinder employee Inadequate training and development ca

+development Own operations development. negatively impact employee performance

+Equal treatment and

+opportunities for all -

+employment and

+inclusion of persons with Persons with disabilities are discriminated

+disabilities Own operations against due to the insufficient infrastructure.

+Equal treatment and

+opportunities for all - Insufficient implementation of measures and

+measures against reporting channels to combat violence,

+violence and harassment • discrimination and violations of basic human

+in the workplace Own operations rights can encourage related incidents.

+\ Without targeted action to increase the share

+of certain genders or age groups at specific

+management levels and in the departments,

+Equal treatment and workforce diversity - and equal treatment

+opportunities for all - and equal opportunity as a result - can be

+diversity Own operations compromised.

+If there are no procedures in place to

+prevent data leaks, there is a risk that

+Other work-related employee-specific data will be

+rights - privacy Own operations compromised.

+S2 - Workers in the

+value chain

+A lack of social exclusion criteria and

+insufficient monitoring of working

+conditions can give suppliers the leeway to

+infringe the work-related rights of their

+Working conditions Upstream value chain workforce.

+· A failure to take sufficient action results in a

+lack of willingness among corporate

+customers to improve working conditions for

+Working conditions Downstream value chain their workforce.

+S4 - Consumers and